C.D. Guadalajara: El Súper Clásico

-Chivas (in red and white) during the 1–2 win against Club América at Estadio Azteca on 26 September 2015.

 Chivas has developed two important rivalries over the years.
 Perhaps its most intense rivalry is with Mexico City-based Club América.
 Their meetings, which have become known as El Súper Clásico, are played at least twice a year and signal a national derby.
-Both are the most successful and most popular teams in Mexico.
-The first confrontation between them ended with a victory for Guadalajara with a score of 3–0.The rivalry began to flourish after the second match when Club América defeated Guadalajara with a score of 7–2.
-Although the huge defeat sparked embarrassment within Chivas, it was almost two decades before the rivalry became The Clásico.
-One of the very reasons why these two teams are archrivals is because in 1983 and 1986 they brawled with each other, raising excitement among the fans.
-Thus, every time they play it is considered a match that everyone will remember.
-To this day, El Clásico de Clásicos continues to raise huge excitement in the whole country as well as in other parts of the world where there are fans of either team.
-The intensity of the game is lived so passionately that every time these two teams play a game, regardless of what position they are in on the charts or what level they show throughout the league, it is always considered the most important game of the season.
+The first confrontation between them ended with a victory for Guadalajara with a score of 3–0.
+The rivalry began after the second match when Club América defeated Guadalajara with a score of 7–2.
+Although the defeat was by a large margin it was almost two decades before the rivalry became The Clásico.
+One of the reasons why these two teams are rivals is because in 1983 and 1986 they brawled with each other, raising excitement among the fans.
+To this day, El Clásico de Clásicos continues.
 El Súper Clásico was ranked 12th on FourFourTwo's 50 biggest derbies list.

 El Clásico Tapatío

-The Clásico Tapatío, as it is known, is the oldest derby in Mexican football since its inception in 1916, being a game that is lived with great passion on the part of supporters of both Chivas and Club Atlas.
-In the early stages of the rivalry Guadalajara supporters started to dub players of Atlas by calling them "Margaritas".
-In reaction to the name, a group of Atlas supporters reacted by claiming that their rivals ran like "Chivas Locas" (Crazy Goats) and to the Chivas players it was considered an insult.
-Over time the meaning of "Chivas" changed due to the popularity of the club and it became a term of endearment upon the Chivas fans.
-They used to share Estadio Jalisco, which caused controversies with the fans until, in 2010 Chivas moved to the Estadio Akron.
+Guadalajara's oldest rivalry is with cross-city rivals Atlas F.C., with whom they contest the Clásico Tapatío.
+Dating back to 1916, it's considered the oldest football derby in Mexico.
+The rivalry historically reflected social differences within Guadalajara, with Guadalajara being associated with the city's working and middle classe, while Atlas represented a more affluent population.
+The clubs formerly shared the Estadio Jalisco before Guadalajara moved to Estadio Akron in 2010.
+The derby remains one of Mexican football's most traditional rivalries and is closely associated with sporting supremacy in Guadalajara.